-Given the simplicity of the business and the risks accepted, abrdn Life does not, in general, set quantifiable risk tolerances and limits.

-abrdn Life's risk appetite is aligned with its capital management policy to maintain solvency cover at or above its target level under stressed conditions as measured under stress and scenario tests (allowing for management actions as appropriate) carried out as part of the company's ORSA.
-The solvency cover target level is currently the greater of 196% of the SCR and 150% of the ORSA capital requirement.
+Given the simplicity of the business and the risks accepted, abrdh Life does not, in general, set quantifiable risk tolerances and limits. abrdh Life's risk appetite is aligned with its capital management policy to maintain solvency cover at or above its target level under stressed conditions as measured under stress and scenario tests (allowing for management actions as appropriate) carried out as part of the company's ORSA.
+The solvency cover target level is currently the greatest of 196% of the SCR, 150% of the MCR and 150% of the ORSA capital requirement.

-Significant changes to the abrdn Life business model, operating model or risk profile may prompt a review of the risk appetite statement.
+Significant changes to the abrdn Life business model, operating model or risk profile may prompt a review of the risk appetite statements.
 Such circumstances might include: